fabrizionastri/flexup-nuxt-mvp/README.md

 This project is developed using the following principles:

-- **TypeScript**: the whole project is written in TypeScript, including the front end, the back end and the shared libraries
 - **Clean Architecture**: the project is structured using the Clean Architecture principles, where each block can be developed and modified wihout affecting any other block.
 The "Core" code has the following layers: entities, use cases, gateways and adapters.
 - **Test Driven Development**: the whole project is developed using TDD, using Vitest, a Vue 3 testing library based on Jest.
   - **api**: the backend is tested